Panzerschrek/U-00DC-Sprache/source/docs/en/inheritance.rst

    class D : C // Also a polymorph class, because it has a parent.
    {}

-   class E : B // A polymorph class with interface parent.
+   class E : B // A polymorph class with an interface parent.
    {}

    class F : A, B // A polymorph class with two parents one of which is an interface.